v-rgrace/Viva/Viva/glint/reports/manager-concierge-dashboard.md

 Step 3 - Once the survey closes, the hyperlink switches from **Download Presentation Kit** to **Launch Team Conversation**.
 Follow on-screen guidance and [Managers Using Team Conversations](/viva/glint/reports/managers-sharing-team-conversations).
 This link remains available even after the conversation is marked as complete.
 The kit can continue to be customized.

 Step 4 - Select **Choose a Focus Area** based on recommendations provided by the platform and insights from team discussion.
-See [Learn to create a Focus Area report](/viva/glint/setup/focus-areas-managers-creating).
+See [Create a Focus Area report](/viva/glint/setup/focus-areas-managers-creating).

 ## View Manager Concierge in Live or Completed cycles